maultasche92/WaifuGame-Tweaks/README.md

 #### [Swiper](https://github.com/maultasche92/WaifuGame-Tweaks/raw/main/WaifuGame%20Swiper%20Tweaks.user.js)

-* Swipe with keyboard arrow key.
+* Swipe with keyboard arrow key: Left=Crush, Right=Flirt, Double right=Charm.
-* Quickly change between two formations.
+* Quickly change between two formations with arrow up.
-* Show how often you already have the card in the hotel.
+* Show how often you already have the card in the hotel with arrow down.
-* Make Charm button invisible when a JustForYou-Wishlist Encounter appears, to prevent the current bug.
-This is temporary until they can be charmed that way (you have to use debonaire charms until then).
-This is just visual and a quick hack to draw your attention to the encounter.
+* Show the last encounters using a list of thumbnails on the left side.

 > [!IMPORTANT]
 > Configuration: For the formation switcher to work, you need to include "charming" in the name of one your formations and "swiping" in another.